qrdean/Perseus-Boilerplate/README.md

 # Perseus App Boiler Plate
 This is Perseus boilerplate with included Skeleton styles from [getskeleton.com](http://http://getskeleton.com/ "getskeleton.com")

-You will need cargo and Rust installed to run
+You will need cargo and Rust installed

+Need to install the perseus-cli and wasm-pack

 Clone this repository and run
 ````bash